http4k/examples/oauth/README.md

 ## Build/test locally

 Run the `RunnableEnvironment` from your IDE.
 This will start both the app and the OAuth server.
 Then in a browser try and visit the protected resource at: [http://localhost:8080/].
-The request will be redirected to the OAuth Server for
+The request will be redirected to the OAuth Server for login.